lanzilot/AI-Sales-Analytics-Copilot-MySQL-Airbyte-Snowflake-Streamlit-Ollama-/README.md

 ## AI Sales Analytics Copilot
 An end-to-end Data Engineering project that combines modern data pipelines, cloud data warehousing, and local AI-powered analytics.

-This project enables business users to ask questions in plain English such as:
+# This project enables business users to ask questions in plain English such as:
 -Show top 10 customers by sales
 -Show top selling items
 -Show monthly revenue
--Identify data quality issues
 The application automatically converts natural language into SQL, executes queries in Snowflake, and returns business-ready insights.

 ## Project Overview